paazmaya/tawata/README.md

 ## Background for the name

-The name of the project is for honouring the legacy of a certain master from the Ryukyu archipelago who contributed to the martial arts that we today know as **karate** and **ryukyu kobujutsu**.
+The name of the project is for honouring the legacy of a late master, Mr Tawata from the Ryukyu archipelago, who contributed to the martial arts that we today know as **karate** and **ryukyu kobujutsu**.

+There are forms carrying his name, such as "Tawata no Passai" and ["Tawata no Sai"](https://www.youtube.com/watch?v=YAQlFJIj32E), which both have distinctive use of a stance called "nekoashidachi" and sweeping motion related to the given stance.

 ## Command line usage